ForEvolve/forevolve.github.io/_drafts/en/2021-06-01-learn-coding-with-dot-net-core-part-10.md

 > **Note:** in the preceding diagrams, the parts that are not executed are grayed out.

+As you may begin to realise, `if`, `else if`, and `else` blocks are different ways to control the flow of execution of your programs.
-Now that we explored all of that, it is time for you to practice.
+Now that we explored that, it is time for you to practice.

 ## Exercise